swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 * The base type of a member type parameter pack, which is again subject to these rules
 * The pattern type of a pack expansion type, where it stands for the corresponding scalar element type
 * The pattern expression of a pack expansion expression, where it stands for the metatype of the corresponding scalar element type and can be used like any other scalar metatype, e.g. to call a static method, call an initializer, or reify the metatype value
-* The subject type of a conformance, superclass, layout or same-type requirement
+* The subject type of a conformance, superclass, layout, or same-type requirement
 * The constraint type of a same-type requirement

 ### Pack expansion type